- How much water does an American drink and is it enough?

 Well it appears that LDW is how water is able to superconduct photons and electrons.
 This is when water is really coherent.
+Dr. Gerald Pollack has confirmed these findings in the 2000’s with his experiments on exclusion zone water.
+His recent book on the subject makes this difficult math and physics simple to understand.
 The more LDW water has in its quasicrystallline form the more energy life has to evolve and adapt.
 The closer water gets to it boiling point the more HDW is present and the less LDW is present.

-When a human being has a fever, their metabolic rate increase 13% for ever degree their temp rises.
+When a human being has a fever (higher protons and lower pH), their metabolic rate increase 13% for ever degree their temperature rises.
 Do you see the congruency why this is true now given what you are learning about water here?
 Let me pose another thing for you to think about?
 When one is leptin resistant, it means their inflammatory levels are raised.
 We have shown that in many blogs.
 What do you suppose that means for the ratio of LDW to HDW?
+What does it mean for the EZ in water?
+When one is leptin resistant your EZ is small because you are lacking electrons in your cell membranes and tissues.
 If you don’t think this matters to you, consider the following research.
 Realize that its results are drawn from the new work on the two state model of water.

 In a German study, by Franz Volhard Clinical Research Center, Michael Boschmann MD tracked energy expenditures in men and women who were healthy.
 After drinking 17 oz of water the patients metabolic rates increased 30%.
 The increase began ten minutes after drinking and maxed out at 30 to 40 minutes post drinking.
 Rates, however, did differ in men and women.
 In men, they burned more fat after drinking the water, while in women, they tended to break down carbohydrate substrates better with water ingestion.
 In fact, it also appears the colder the water is, the better the effect for women.
 These implications should make a lot of sense if you are beginning to understand the role of leptin in women and in epigenetics.